FlaviusPopescu/FlaviusPopescu.github.io/content/blog/2025-08-24-architecture-use-cases.md

 }
 ```

 The use case may depend on data layer components as seen above – one or more repositories.
-To make it easier to test, interfaces should be used:
+To make it easier to test, interfaces can be used:

 ```
 interface RoverRepository {